 Post Office recurring deposit is one of the post office savings schemes.
 A Post Office RD Calculator is a tool that helps in estimating the returns from a Post Office RD investment.
 It is a simple tool that uses basic inputs like investment amount, interest rate and tenure to determine the wealth gained and total corpus created.
 Post office RD calculator is available online and is free to use.
-In this article, we have covered how to use the calculator and its benefits.

 Average yearly return of top performing debt mutual funds recommended by Scripbox

 |Tata Liquid Fund||7.37%|